elena100880/UI_for_REST_API/README.md

 ***
 ### Dockerfile:

-Docker-compose_simple.yaml uses a Dockerfile_simple with official image php:8.0-apache, pdo_mysql and mod rewrite (so you can skip index.php in URLs).
+Docker-compose_simple.yaml uses a Dockerfile_simple with official images (php:8.0-apache, mysql, phpmyadmin), pdo_mysql and mod rewrite (so you can skip index.php in URLs).

 Also, you can use my own and more complicated **Dockerfile_mine**.
-It aditionally includes the installation of Composer, XDebug for VSC, Nano, some PHP extensions.
+It additionally includes the installation of Composer, XDebug for VSC, Nano, some PHP extensions.

 Take notice that **building image from Dockerfile_mine will take more time**.